"Could it be that I'm just remembering wrong?" – The psychology of gaslighting

 "Maybe I'm just remembering incorrectly...?"
 "Am I really too sensitive?"
 "Could it be that I'm really the problem?"

-If you've ever had these questions pop up in your mind after a conflict or conversation, especially with someone important to you, you might have experienced a psychological manipulation called gaslighting.
-This behavior doesn’t involve shouting or overt harm—it’s much more subtle: quietly, gradually embedding itself into relationships.
-It causes you to start questioning your own reality without even noticing.
+If you have ever found yourself asking these questions after a conflict or conversation, especially with someone important to you, you may have experienced the psychological manipulation called gaslighting.
+This behavior does not work through shouting or open hurt - it is much more subtle: it builds quietly and gradually into relationships.
+Its effect is that you slowly start questioning your own reality without noticing it.

 What does gaslighting mean?